doyun421/Calibration/definition.md

       2) Extrinsic Matrix
-              Goal: types of distortion caused by cameras (Radial distortion-barrel distortion, Pincushion distortion, Mustache distortion.), (tangential distortion(De-centering), compound distortions which combines barrel, pincushion, and tangential effects) how to finnd the intrinsic and extrinsic properties of a camera how to undistort images based off these properties
+              Goal: types of distortion caused by cameras (Radial distortion-barrel distortion, Pincushion distortion, Mustache distortion.), (tangential distortion(De-centering), compound distortions which combines barrel, pincushion, and tangential effects) how to find the intrinsic and extrinsic properties of a camera how to undistort images based off these properties
               Basics: